griffin-schrauth/griffin-schrauth/README.md

 -Hi, I’m @griffin-schrauth

--I am currently a senior at Florida Atlantic University and graduating in the spring of 2022.
+-Recent graduate of Florida Atlantic University.

--I am studying Computer Science (B.S.).
+-Graduated Magna Cum Laude and a minor in AI

--I am interested in all types of software development from front to back-end, Also I really enjoy A.I
+-I am interested in all types of software development from front to back-end

 -To contact me, griffinschrauth@gmail.com